fMRI Resources Available

 Visual Stimulus

 Equipment is in place for presenting visual stimuli or prompts using an LCD projector and mirror system.
-All of our projectors can display up to a 1024 x 768 pixel resolution and can be connected to a PC, Mac (or any other computer using a normal DB15 VGA connector), as well as VCRs and camcorders.
+All of our projectors can display up to a 1024 x 768 pixel resolution and can be connected to a PC or Mac (or any other computer using a normal DB15 VGA connector).
 The following image shows the types of connectors that can be used.
 DVI connectors, commonly found on Macbooks, are also compatible.
-However, if your Mac has a Mini Display port, Mini-DVI or Micro-DVI, please ensure that you bring your own VGA adapter as these connectors are currently not supported.
+We provide adapters for the Thunderbolt or Mini Display port commonly used on Macbooks.
+We also have an adapter for the older Macbook Mini-DVI connector.

 NEC